 What if we get lost?

-The UT mobile app for iPhones has a map that shows you where you are on campus.
+The UT mobile app has a map that shows you where you are on campus.
 And, there are maps posted around campus too.

 If you are planning a campus visit, you may find the following links useful: